Partner Broker Highlight: Mike Hammond

 Keeping the pipeline full while deals are active

-His rule: if a task can be done after hours, it waits – business development does not.
+His rule: if a task can be completed after hours, it waits.
+Business development does not.

 "If you want to do big deals, you have to call on big clients."